The Future of Annual Report Design

 The Simplification of Annual Reports

 More and more, companies are finding ways to print and share only a 10K, with or without a cover, and others are producing what is called a 10K wrap.
 This is a hybrid of past reports that contained full narratives which communicated the company past, present and future value and vision.
-The 10k wrap still has a narrative section that might consist of a letter from the CEO and some key facts and financial information, but then the document transitions directly into the 10K.
-Although many feel that the 10k alone is the brains of the report, in the end, this simplified version of the traditional annual report eliminates the heart of the messaging because there is not enough real estate to showcase it.
+The 10k wrap still has a narrative section that might consist of a letter from the CEO and some key facts and financial information.
+After this, the document transitions directly into the 10K.
+Although many feel that the 10k alone is the brains of the report.
+This is not the case.
+This simplified version of the traditional annual report eliminates the heart of the messaging because there is not enough real estate to showcase it.

-Two major reasons for the decision to simplify and print fewer pages are typically to save money and to be more environmentally conscious.
+There are two major reasons for the decision to simplify and print fewer pages.
+1. Save money.
+2. Be more environmentally conscious.
 But should these reasons be the drivers to reduce the quality of information shared?
 Of course money and the environment should be a factor, but they should not replace the heart of the company’s story.

 Simplified annual reports lack allure, and do not intrigue the user enough to actually read through them.
 In the end, when compared to the multi-dimensional annual report online, the interactive version is better equipped to more completely convey the company’s direction and vision.